 PayPal Data Protection Addendum for Card Processing Products

-This PayPal Data Protection Addendum for Card Processing Products (this “Addendum”) applies to any product, service, or other offering where PayPal, Inc. (“PayPal”) provides card processing, gateway and/or fraud protection services (the “Payment Services”) to you.
-This Addendum does not apply to PayPal wallet services such as pay with PayPal, Venmo, or PayPal’s pay later offers.
-This Addendum forms part of the applicable agreement between you (“you” or “Merchant”) and PayPal that governs PayPal’s provision of the Payment Services to you (the “Agreement”) and is incorporated by reference therein.
-In the event there is any conflict between the terms of this Addendum and the Agreement, the terms of this Addendum will control.
-Capitalized terms used but not defined in this Addendum have the meaning set out in the Agreement.
+This PayPal Data Protection Addendum for Card Processing Products (this “Addendum”) applies to any product, service or other offering where a member of the PayPal Group (“PayPal”) is providing card processing, gateway and/or fraud protection services (the “Payment Services”) to you, the Merchant (the “Merchant” or “You”).
+This Addendum does not apply to PayPal wallet services such as pay with PayPal or PayPal’s pay later offers.
+This Addendum shall form part of the relevant agreement between Merchant and PayPal that governs PayPal’s provision of the Payment Services to you (the “Agreement”) and is incorporated by reference therein.
+In the event there is any conflict between the terms of this Addendum and the Agreement, the terms of this Addendum shall control.
+Capitalized terms used but not defined in this Addendum shall have the meaning set out in the Agreement.

 This Addendum is effective as of the later of (i) the effective date specified in the Agreement or (ii) the effective date stated in the notice posted or provided to you in connection with this Addendum.
 We may amend this Addendum from time to time.
 The revised version will be effective at the time we post it on our website, unless otherwise noted.
 If our changes reduce your rights or increase your responsibilities, we will post a notice on the “Policy Updates” page of our website within the timeframe required by the Agreement.
 If you do not agree with any change to this Addendum, you may discontinue your use of the Payment Services.

-The following terms have the following meanings when used in this Addendum:
+The following terms have the below meanings when used in this Addendum:

-“Controller” means an entity that determines the purposes and means of the processing of Personal Data, or, if such term (or terms addressing similar data protection and privacy roles) is defined in Data Protection Law, “Controller” shall have the meaning as defined in the applicable Data Protection Law including a “Business” as defined in the CCPA.
+“Controller” means an entity that determines the purposes and means of the processing of Personal Data, or, if such term (or terms addressing similar functions) in defined in Data Protection Law, “Controller” shall have the meaning as defined in the applicable Data Protection Law.

 “Customer” means your customers who use the Payment Services and for the purposes of this Addendum, are data subjects.

-“Customer Data" means the Personal Data that (i) the Customer provides to you and you pass on to PayPal through the use by you of the Payment Services and (ii) PayPal may collect from the Customer’s device and browser through use by you of the Payment Services.
+“Customer Data” means the Personal Data that (i) the Customer provides to Merchant and Merchant passes on to PayPal through the use by Merchant of the Payment Services and (ii) PayPal may collect from the Customer’s device and browser through use by Merchant of the Payment Services.

-"Data Protection Laws" means any applicable data protection laws, regulations, directives and regulatory requirements applicable to PayPal’s provision of the Payment Services, including any amendments thereto and any associated regulations or instruments (e.g., the California Consumer Privacy Act 2018, Cal.
+“Data Protection Laws” means any applicable data protection laws, regulations, directives, regulatory requirements and codes of practice applicable to the provision of the Payment Services including any amendments thereto and any associated regulations or instruments (e.g., the California Consumer Privacy Act 2018, Cal.
 Civ.
-Code § 1798.100 et seq (“CCPA”), the General Data Protection Regulation (EU) 2016/679 (GDPR), the Australian Privacy Act 1988 (Cth) the Personal Information Protection and Electronic Documents Act (Canada), the Personal Data (Privacy) Ordinance (Cap.486) (Hong Kong), the Brazilian General Data Protection Law, Federal Law no. 13,709/2018 and the Personal Data Protection Act 2012 (Singapore)).
+Code § 1798.100 et seq, the General Data Protection Regulation (EU) 2016/679 (GDPR), the Australian Privacy Act 1988 (Cth) the Personal Information Protection and Electronic Documents Act (Canada), the Personal Data (Privacy) Ordinance (Cap.486) (Hong Kong), the Brazilian General Data Protection Law, Federal Law no. 13,709/2018 and the Personal Data Protection Act 2012 (Singapore)).